Kissing Sailor Statue (aka “Unconditional Surrender” or “Embracing Peace”)

 It’s not far from the Maritime Museum and the other attractions along the harbor.
 It lives in Tuna Harbor Park, not far from a Bob Hope tribute.

 Return of the Kissing Sailor Statue in San Diego

 The original statue was removed in 2012, but in 2013, a replica was installed back in San Diego, and it now rests there permanently.
 The USS Midway Museum raised $1 million to fund the replacement.

 Tuna Harbor Park is officially open from 6 am to 10:30 pm if you want to stop by to grab a selfie with this famous couple.
 Expect plenty of other tourists to be around!
-And don’t forget to stop by the San Diego Zoo while you’re in town.
+It’s a very busy area, since the statue has become such a famous sight.

 About the Sailor and Nurse

 Interestingly, the woman depicted in the statue (and the famous photo) died in September 2016 at the age of 92.
 Mischa Elliot Friedman had previously told reporters that she didn’t know the sailor and didn’t see him coming before he grabbed her and planted the famous kiss all those years ago.

 The sailor, George Mendonsa, parted ways with Friedman immediately after the kiss.
 But that fleeting moment has now become such a famous landmark in San Diego and other places around America.